KarenLB2000/TC1001S.600/README.md

-# TC1001S.600 - Proyecto
+# Project: 2D Video Games
-Materia: Herramientas computacionales: el arte de la programación
+## Course: Computational Tools: The Art of Programming

-Evidencia de competencias/proyecto: Videojuegos 2D
+### Description

-Descripción: El objetivo del proyecto es desarrollar, elaborar y completar/extender diversos juegos, mismos que forman parte de la colección de Free Python Games, con el fin de demostrar el desarrollo de la subcompetencia SING0401A.
+An archive of 2D game projects developed as part of the Free Python Games collection, demonstrating expertise in game development and programming.

-# Estudiantes
+### Students

-Ana Karen López Baltazar - A01707750
+- Ana Karen López Baltazar - A01707750

-Xavier Alfonso Barrera Ruiz - A01702869
+- Xavier Alfonso Barrera Ruiz - A01702869

-# Videojuegos y música
+### Games and Music
-Para jugar cualquiera de los videojuegos: python videojuego.py
+To play any of the games: `python videojuego.py`

-Para generar la música:
+To generate music: `python GiornoMusic21.py`

-python GiornoMusic21.py
+Please note that the latter will generate a 'mid' file.
+A conversion of this file to 'mp3' is included in the repository.

-Téngase en cuenta que este último generará un archivo 'mid'.
-Se incluye en el respositorio la conversión de dicho archivo a 'mp3'.
+**(Note: The code is documented in Spanish)**